W4RH4WK/cpp-init/opinions.md

   Note: when code duplication is unavoidable, you can still make an effort to minimize the actual number of lines needed for each duplication.
   I'd rather duplicate a single function call than a 30-line block at each location.

-- **Critical code duplication:** is code that is duplicated because the current architecture doesn't allow or support a from where less duplication is possible.
+- **Critical code duplication:** is code that is duplicated because the current architecture doesn't allow or support a form where less duplication is possible.
   Here, one has to inspect the situation thoroughly and weigh whether it'd be better to keep the current architecture and accept code duplication, or to change the architecture allowing the duplication to be removed.
   The bottom line is: code duplication is bad, but picking the wrong abstraction is far worse.

+## Member Function vs. Regular Function

+Often you have the choice of writing a function as a member function or a regular (free-standing) function.
+My rule of thumb is to create a member function whenever it is related **primarily** to **one instance** of the type (e.g. `Vector2::length`)
+If the implementation primarily deals with 2 (or more) instances of the same type, I prefer a regular function (e.g. `lerp` for `Vector2`).

+Sometimes I opt for a static member function instead of a regular function when having the typename as prefix for the function call increases readability.
+Consider `Vector2::dot` vs. just `dot`.

+A common alternative to my rule of thumb is to focus on the public interface of a type.
+If some functionality can be implemented by using just the public interface of a type, implement that functionality as a regular function. [[C++ Core Guidelines C.4]](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c4-make-a-function-a-member-only-if-it-needs-direct-access-to-the-representation-of-a-class)
+I dislike this approach as changes to the public interface of a type quickly cascade to functions outside the class.

 ## On Singletons

 I quite dislike the canonical singleton pattern in C++ where the singleton instance is created lazily on first use (typically from a static local).
 The issue is that this gives you barely any control over the construction and destruction of the instance.
-Instead, I prefer to make the singleton instance accessible directly — either by exposing it as a global variable, or by providing dedicated `initialize` / `finalize` functions.
+Instead, I prefer to make the singleton instance accessible directly by exposing it as a global variable.

-However, I also think that the singleton pattern is overused in general and that the common requirements are actually orthogonal:
+However, I also think that the singleton pattern is overused in general and that the common requirements are orthogonal:

 - It doesn't make sense to have multiple instances of this class; vs.
 - We need a way to access this component from multiple locations across the code-base